 - When possible, I always recommend a weekday engagement session to avoid the crowds!

 - If you want to use your engagement session for save-the-dates and/or your wedding website, I recommend planning to do your engagement shoot at least 8-12 months before your wedding, so you have at least 6-8+ months when sending out your save-the-dates.

 Timing: What time is best to shoot?

 I plan all of my engagement shoots around the sun!!
 The best time to shoot is during golden hour—about 1-2 hours before sunset (depending on how long your session is!).
 We often don’t get a chance to photograph during golden hour/sunset on wedding days, so this is the perfect time to take advantage of the most romantic light of the day.
 If you really want to do shots with an empty city or on a popular beach, we can always plan a shoot at sunrise.
 But when I say sunrise, I mean we get there before the sun has started to rise, so it is earrlly!

 One of the most common questions I get when planning an engagement session is “where should we do them?!”
-There are SO many unbelievably gorgeous spots to shoot in Chicago; head to THIS blog post to see a few of my favorites.
-Beyond the amazing spots to shoot in Chicago, I always recommend adding at least one location that means something special to the two of you!!
+There are SO many unbelievably gorgeous spots to shoot in SoCal; head to THIS blog post to see a few of my favorites.
+Beyond the amazing spots to shoot in Southern California, I always recommend adding at least one location that means something special to the two of you!!